Decidim 0.28.4

 Each filter has its own properties, you should check any object in particular for details.
 The way they work with multi-languages fields, however, is the same:

-Let's say we have some searchable object with a multi-language field called title, and we have a filter that allows us to search through this field.
+We can say we have some searchable object with a multi-language field called title, and we have a filter that allows us to search through this field.
 How should it work?
 Should we look up content for every language in the field? or should we stick to a specific language?

-In our case, we've decided to search only one particular language of a multi-language field but we let you choose which language to search.
+In our case, we have decided to search only one particular language of a multi-language field but we let you choose which language to search.
 If no language is specified, the configured as default in the organization will be used.
 The keyword to specify the language is locale, and it should be provided in the 2 letters ISO 639-1 format (en = English, es = Spanish, ...).

 Example (this is not a real Decidim query):